n76/wifi_backend/README.md

 Clearing the database
 ---------------------
-This software does have a clear or reset database function built in.
-Touch "Reset Database" in its UI to use it.
+To clear or reset database, touch the "Reset Database" in the backend setting.

 Libraries Used
 --------------